 Finally, spending significant time in California, even on “vacation,” always comes with the risk of generating California-source income by working here.
 It’s almost inevitable that people work while vacationing in a modern economy.
 If the nonresident spouse isn’t retired, and if he isn’t careful, working remotely while visiting his California spouse could create a tax obligation without him knowing it.
 See Working While Vacationing: The Perils of California Source Rules for Nonresidents.

 To summarize, married couples have the right to opt for separate residency status.
 This can lead to large tax savings if carried out in compliance with California tax laws.
-But to get that benefit and to keep it, requires careful planning, not just driving to a new place across the state border.
+But to get that benefit and to keep it requires careful planning, not just driving to a bachelor pad across the state border.

 Manes Law is the premier law firm in California residency tax planning, consultations, audits and appeals.
 We have over two decades of success assisting Californians who want to change their legal residency, businesses moving their situs to other states, and nonresidents purchasing vacation homes or investment property in California.
 Learn more at our website: www.calresidencytaxattorney.com.